red to blue background

 Tabatha Blount, PhD

-Tabatha Blount, PhD is an Associate Professor within the Department of Psychiatry and Behavioral Sciences at the UT Health San Antonio and a Licensed Psychologist.
+Dr. Tabatha Blount is an Associate Professor within the Department of Psychiatry and Behavioral Sciences at the UT Health San Antonio and a Licensed Psychologist.
 Dr. Blount specializes in Cognitive Behavioral Conjoint Therapy (CBCT) for PTSD, Prolonged Exposure (PE), and COPE for dual diagnosis PTSD and Alcohol Abuse.
 Additionally, she has training in cognitive behavioral therapies for chronic pain.
 Since 2010, she has served as a research therapist for The STRONG STAR Consortium and The Consortium to alleviate PTSD studies examining PTSD treatments in post-911 active duty service members and veterans.
 Her professional interests include PTSD, chronic pain, family-based, and behavioral treatments for tic disorders.

 Dr. Tabatha Blount